pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-hosted-createcustom/01-introduction.md

 |:---------------------------------------------:|:--------------------------------------------------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 |                   Pantheon                    |                                                                  Custom Upstream                                                                   |                                                                                             --                                                                                             |

-During this process, you will be working in a new branch, replace the entire file structure with the code from Pantheon's Integrated Composer upstream, then re-add your contrib and custom code to the new codebase.
-Then, you will create multidev environments on individual sites for testing and to apply any site-specific code customizations.
+During this process, you will work in a new branch to replace the entire file structure with the code from Pantheon's Integrated Composer upstream, and then re-add your contrib and custom code to the new codebase.
+Then, you will create Multidev environments on individual sites for testing and to apply any site-specific code customizations.

 <Partial file="drupal-9/see-landing.md" />